softwarefactory-project/sf-docs/docs/auths.rst

        client_id: "Client ID"
        client_secret: "Client Secret"

+Apply the configuration by running sfconfig.py and open https://$fqdn/auth/login, select github, you will be redirected to a github page to authorize application, validate.
+Github could now be use to authenticate yours users (without access rights, check this page to configure :ref:`access <resources-user>`)

 The other OAuth2 providers can be set up in a similar fashion.
 Because of possible collisions between user names and other details, it is advised to use only one provider per deployment.